rvermeulen/codeql-workshop-control-flow-java/README.md

 <summary>Hints</summary>

 - The `Call` class has a member predicate `getCallee` to reason about the callables it can call.
-- THe `ControlFlowNode` class has a member predicate `getEnclosingCallable` to reason about the callable that contains the control flow node.
+- The `ControlFlowNode` class has a member predicate `getEnclosingCallable` to reason about the callable that contains the control flow node.

 </details>